 Why Rite Aid Is Poised to Pull Back

-Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, retail drugstore operator Rite Aid has received the dreaded one-star ranking.
+Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, retail drugstore operator has received a distressing two-star ranking.

 Camp Hill, Pa.
 (1927)